Lady Ice: Production

 George Lucas was offered the chance to direct, but he turned it down in favor of focusing on finding a studio for American Graffiti.

+Terrence Malick wrote the original script.
+His agent, Mike Medavoy, sold it to Tom Gries for $50,000 to help finance his first film, Badlands.
+Malick chose to go uncredited on Lady Ice.

 Reception

 Leonard Maltin awarded the film two stars.